KPoornima/English-Character-Recognition/README.md

-# English-Character-Recognition-using-CNN
+# English-Letter-Recognition-using-CNN
-Handwritten English Character Recognition using CNNs and Dense NNs in Keras
+Handwritten English Letter Recognition using CNNs and Dense NNs in Keras

 • Aim - To train the model to correctly identify the letters of the English alphabet (written in capital).